kmerckae/panda_safe_hrc_tutorial/source/doc/zed/zed.rst

 As you can read, the ZED SDK is available for Windows, Linux, and Nvidia Jetson platforms.
 However, you need an NVIDIA graphics card to run |NVIDIA_CUDA|.
 In what follows, we will use the |NVIDIA_Jetson_Xavier_NX| platform to run the ZED SDK.
-We explain below why we have chosen this platform.
+We explain below why we have chosen this embedded platform.

 *  We don't have any laptop or desktop with an NVIDIA graphics card, so an embedded platform as the Jetson is the cheapest solution.
 *  The controller programs on the desktop that send commands to the Panda robot must run with *real-time priority* under a PREEMPT_RT kernel.
    Since NVIDIA binary drivers are not supported on PREEMPT_RT kernels, buying an NVIDIA graphics card is not a solution.
-*  We tried first with an NVIDIA Jetson Nano, but it was not powerful enough.
+*  We tried first with an NVIDIA Jetson Nano, but this platform was not powerful enough.
-   For example in the body tracking example of the SDK tutorials, we saw that the skeleton display sometimes lagged with respect to the real human body display.
+   The obtained point cloud and depth map were not as detailed as shown in the examples on the Stereolabs website and the skeleton display was lagging a lot with respect to the real human body dysplay in the body tracking example of the SDK tutorials.
-   To have a more detailed point cloud and depth map, the camera resolution can be raised and the depth mode can be changed to ULTRA, but the frame rate will consequently lower down a lot with the Jetson Nano.
+   Stereolabs told us that the camera resolution could be raised and the depth mode could be changed to ULTRA to improve the point cloud and depth map quality, but at the cost of a consequently lower frame rate when using the Jetson Nano.
    According to Stereolabs, the Jetson Nano can run the ZED SDK in real-time, but with big compromises in terms of performance.
-   If good performances are a requirement for the project, Stereolabs suggests to switch to a Jetson Xavier NX that is on another level.
+   If good performances are a requirement for the project, Stereolabs suggested to switch to a Jetson Xavier NX that is on another level.
 *  Check also the |Stereolabs_RecommendedSpecificationsZedSdk| and the differences between the |Nvidia_JetsonModules|.

 *Side note.* We advise you to put back the ZED 2 camera back in the box when you are not using it.
 To do this, be careful to put first the built-in USB 3.0 cable in it before putting in the ZED 2 camera.
 Then you don't have to pull the USB 3.0 cable to get the camera out of the box.

-.. _ZED2_InstallNvidiaJetsonXavierNX:

 Install the ZED SDK on Nvidia Jetson Xavier NX
 ------------------------------------------------------------